Unboxed-Software/solana-course/content/immutable-owner.md

 }
 ```

-Now we can run `esrun src/index.ts`.
+Now we can run `npx esrun src/index.ts`.
 This test should log a failure message similar to the one from the previous test.
 This means that both of our token accounts are in fact immutable and working as intended.